Our bags are packed, we’re ready to go.

 Wednesday morning we waved goodbye to our trailer home in Terlingua and headed to where the Chihuahuan Desert meets the Texas Hill Country.
 Deep beneath a family-owned ranch is one of the most beautiful caves on the planet, The Caverns of Sonora.
 The intimate tour through the highly decorated cave system left us awestruck.

 On our way to San Antonio, we made a lovely pitstop at Garner State Park.
 We laced up our hiking shoes, once again, and summited “Old Badly” (in about 15 minutes—haha).
 After taking way too many photos of a pair of lizards that we happened across, we continued our journey to SA, where we met our friend, Chris, for a tasty Mexican dinner.
-The next day we toured San Antonio— marveling at the historic Alamo, Mission Concepción, and Mission San José.
-We learned some fun facts on a river boat tour along the shaded Rio San Antonio (a.k.a.
+The next day we toured San Antonio— marveling at the historic Alamo, Mission Concepción, and Mission San José along the mission trail.
+We learned some fun facts on a riverboat tour down the shaded Rio San Antonio (a.k.a.
 The River Walk) and shopped at the largest Mexican market in the US, Market Square.
 We ended the long day of walking with another delightful dinner and some very tasty ice cream with Chris.

 On our way back to Killeen, we stopped at Pedernales Fall State Park, Milton Reimer’s Ranch, and Hamilton Pool.
 A lovely end to a lovely road trip!
 And just before Jude boarded her flight back to MA, we fit in a quick visit to Austin.
 We tramped through Zilker Botanical Gardens, hiked around Zilker Park, saw the historic Deep Eddy Pool, strolled down SoCo (South Congress), and saw the State House.
 Not bad for a quick visit!